drewlesh/drewlesh.github.io/README.md

 - My **CIT minor pathway** with a list of completed courses.
 - Class projects from [UO-CIT-drewlesh](https://github.com/UO-CIT-drewlesh) organization.
-- Other personal and professional projects.
+- Other personal and academic projects.

 ---